How Greeks Tried to Save Hawai'i

 His sister Lili'uokalani opposed both.
 This put her squarely at odds with the American businessmen, and they weren't going to forget it.

 When Kalakaua died and she became Queen, she tried to implement a new constitution that would restore the lost powers of the monarchy.
-In January 1893, in a move of breathtaking arrogance, the businessmen, led by Sanford B. Dole (of what would later become Dole Pineapple) - with the support of factions of the U.S. government and a continent of U.S. Marines - staged a coup to take over the islands.
+In January 1893, in a move of breathtaking arrogance, the businessmen, led by Sanford B. Dole (of what would later become Dole Pineapple) - with the support of factions of the U.S. government and a contingent of U.S. Marines - staged a coup to take over the islands.
 Lili'uokalani surrendered, but hoped to appeal to President Grover Cleveland to reinstate her to her rightful place.
 In a stunning cap to the pillaging, Dole would go on to declare the islands the independent Republic of Hawaii.

 And here is where the Greeks start showing up in the story.